You have your bird bath ready, but you think it looks boring – it needs some paint!

-Human retinas have 3 kinds of cells in our eye called cone cells that receive red, blue, and green light, which makes us trichromatic.
+Human retinas have three kinds of cells in our eye called cone cells that receive red, blue, and green light, which makes us trichromatic.

-Birds have 4 cone cells that can perceive red, blue, green, and ultraviolet light, which makes them tetrachromatic.
+Birds have four cone cells that can perceive red, blue, green, and ultraviolet light, which makes them tetrachromatic.

-Given that birds can perceive such small differences in color, it’s no wonder that birds are particular about which bird bath they want to bathe in!
+Since birds can perceive such small differences in color, it’s no wonder birds are particular about which bird bath they want to bathe in!

 Does The Color Of A Birdbath Matter?